October 20, 2017

 The film segued into “Clamor” (2015), choreographed by Sarah Swenson, with original music by Alessandro Girasoli, which was dedicated to the memory of Kenneth Irving Zola, an early disability rights activist, who participated in the “Capitol Crawl.”
 The dancers wriggled and slithered onstage, including three who are wheelchair-bound, which we didn’t know at the time until they were helped onto their vehicles.
 There was the sound of glass shattering into many pieces.
 “The Politico” (Matthew Robinson), dressed in a suit, red tie and wearing a phony smile, gesticulated and mouthed empty words.
 There were bells and other heavy sounds.
 Some dancers temporarily left the stage on their butts.
 Four in wheelchairs spun like tops.
 There was a powerful group dance, featuring arms pumping up and down.
 At the end, the group moved downstage and shouted determinedly about disabled rights.
 Verdi-Fletcher as “The Individual” was a quiet presence, but she meant business.

-“Sweet Radio Radicals” (2008) by dance icon Dianne McIntyre was a charming, crowd-pleasing seven-parter, billed as “a musical travelogue where turns of a radio dial set into motion female dancers who embody the emotions reflected in music from the last century,” There were five female dancers, two in wheelchairs, who performed in the various pieces.
+“Sweet Radio Radicals” (2008) by dance icon Dianne McIntyre was a charming, crowd-pleasing seven-parter, billed as “a musical travelogue where turns of a radio dial set into motion female dancers who embody the emotions reflected in music [by female singers] from the last century,” There were five female dancers, two in wheelchairs, who performed in the various pieces.
 Each song/dance was a gem.
 Joplin’s goofy “Mercedes Benz” had a trio walking on their knees, praying for a Mercedes Benz and a color TV.
 Canadian First Nation Buffy Sainte-Marie’s “Universal Soldier” (1963) had me in tears recalling the era in which she wrote, which still resonates today.

 The premiere of “Neither Lost Nor Found, by James Morrow is based on the oft-quoted, “First they came for me….” by German Lutheran pastor Martin Niemöller (1892-1984), which has engendered many variations to suit the circumstances.
 In this case the original quote was replaced with not speaking out for indigenous people, people of color, the LGBTQ community and women.
 It’s an 11-member piece beautifully illustrating the company’s fully integrated dance mission.
 Three people in wheelchairs provided their laps for dancers, as they spun them around in circular shapes.
 The standing dancers and those in wheelchairs shared well-coordinated, fluid hands and arms movements.